mth/yeti/doc/reference.rst

   the internal *map* type and is usually used in places where both *array* and *hash* would work.
 *list<value>*
-  List is provides immutable interface for singly linked list operations and corresponds to *map<none, value>* with list as kind type.
+  List provides immutable interface for singly linked list operations and corresponds to *map<none, value>* with list as kind type.
 The reference implementation uses  **null** for empty list and instances extending the ``yeti.lang.AList`` abstract class.
 Lists implementations are used for simple linked lists, iterators and JVM primitive array views.
 *array<value>*
-  Array is provides mutable ordered collection with O(1) index access and amortized O(1) appending.
+  Array provides mutable ordered collection with O(1) index access and amortized O(1) appending.
 It corresponds to *map<number, value>* with list as kind type.
 The reference implementation uses ``yeti.lang.MList`` class (mutable list), which contains simple reference